R38-class airship: Aftermath

 Nevil Shute Norway (who was the novelist Nevil Shute) worked on the design of the R.100 airship for Vickers Ltd. from 1924.
 When he researched previous airship calculations and read the reports of the 1921 R.38 crash he was "unable to believe the words he was reading" that "the civil servants concerned had made no attempt to calculate the aerodynamic forces ... " and he asked one of his chiefs "if this could possibly be true.
-Not only did he confirm it but he pointed out that no one had been sacked over it or even suffered any censure.
-Nevil Shute Norway in ignorance of the deaths of the principals in the R.38 disaster then asserted wrongly that the same team of men had been entrusted with the construction of another airship, the R101, which was to be built by the Air Ministry in competition with our own ship, the R100" ("by rights they ought to be in gaol for manslaughter."
-Norway was wrong in that C.I.R Campbell died in the R.38 he designed.
-There can be no argument that the design of the R.38 was defective and negligently so.
-There can also be no argument that the emphasis the R.38 disaster wrought upon structural design and calculation resulted in the R.100 and R.101 being the strongest airships ever flown.
-They also had structures weighing far more for their size than any other airships.
-The R.38 suffered from attempting to copy what the men attempting to copy little understood.
-The R.38 was designed for high altitude operations over the North Sea.
-The US Navy intended it for low altitude operations over the western Atlantic.
+Not only did he confirm it but he pointed out that no one had been sacked over it or even suffered any censure."
 For the men who built the R.38 its sale to the US Navy represented a last chance to salvage something from the Royal Navy's rigid airship program and its takeover and abandonment by the RAF.
 The demands of the Exchequer and the US Navy's commander Maxwell converged to cause risks to be taken which were questioned at the time and ignored with fatal consequences.